Ruggles Mine: Current status

 The mine was open to the public from mid-May to mid-October from 1963 through 2015.
 The mine was closed in 2016 and put up for sale by its owners.
 In 2018 an online petition was started by a local resident to turn the mine into a New Hampshire state park.
 The New Hampshire State Park Advisory Council was exploring the issue.

 In September 2019, the Searles family, who had bought the mine more than a half century earlier, sold it to Exciglow LLC, which was described as being "affiliated with a production company."

+On July 19, 2023, the mine was sold to Joe Bodge, from New Hampshire.

+As of June 21, 2024, the mine was reopened to the public under the new ownership.

 To reach the mine, the drive up Isinglass Mountain is steep and over meandering back roads.
-At the top of the mountain, visitors were greeted by a panoramic view stretching for miles.
-After paying admission and gaining entrance, visitors would walk down a steep descent into the mine.
-Visitors were allowed to keep the minerals that they found.
+At the top of the mountain, visitors are greeted by a panoramic view stretching for miles.
+After paying admission and gaining entrance, visitors walk down a steep descent into the mine.
+Visitors are allowed to keep the minerals that they find, up to a 5 gallon bucket, per person.